How Google measures developer productivity

 SPACE framework

-The paper’s authors argue that productivity cannot be reduced to one metric because software development is multidimensional.
-Additionally, productivity cannot be viewed only through the lens of activity because software development is knowledge work.
+The authors assert that reducing productivity to a single metric is impossible due to software development’s multidimensional nature.
+They also emphasize that viewing productivity only through the lens of activity is inadequate, as software development is knowledge work.

 SPACE is an acronym for five different dimensions that help us understand and potentially measure productivity: